JoshuaPetherick/Cube_world_UoB/README.md

 I also used a texture from this free image site:  http://freestocktextures.com/texture/id/703

-The project is a private version where, similarly to Minecraft, the entire world is constructed of cubes.
-It is a small world, containing only a large plan of grass with a small house sitting on top.
-There is no aim to this, no objective to follow, it is just a peaceful little world.
+The is a small project, similarly to Minecraft, where the entire world is constructed of cubes.
+It is a small world, containing only a large plane of grass with a small house sitting on top.
+There is no aim to this project, no objective to follow, it is just a peaceful little world.

 I created, worked in and compiled using Ubuntu so the steps I will provide you are designed to work within most Linux systems.
 You will need most OpenGL librarys, however the project does contain a few libraries to help with compiling.